exposit/slackifpy/README.md

     - Go to https://api.slack.com/web and create a user token.
 Then go to https://api.slack.com/methods/channels.list and use the tester to generate a list of all of your server's channels.
 Pick the channel you want your ifbot to listen and respond on and enter it in the channel variable in slackif.py.
 You can now deauthorize the user token if you wish.

 8. Run slackif.py.
+In the terminal of your VM, in the slackifpy folder, enter "./slackif.py".
+The bot should report in.
 In Slack, go to the designated channel and type in "@ifbot list".
-You should see a list of all games installed.
+You should see a list of all games installed in your terminal.
 Use "@ifbot help" to get help.

 9. If everything works as expected, you're good to go.
-Run a few tests, then when you're comfortable with how it works, set "debug" to False and restart.
 If the script chokes, read the error messages and address them.
 If you get a "file not found" issue on launch, check your path variables.
+Run a few tests, then when you're comfortable with how it works, set "debug" to False and restart slackifpy.